ashotmuradian/linux-for-dotnet/README.md

-To improve other Chromium-based applications perfromance edit their respective `.desktop` files either in `/usr/share/applications` or `~/.local/share/applications` directory so that `--enable-features=UseOzonePlatform --ozon-platform=auto` are passed as parameters to the executable files.
+To improve other Chromium-based applications perfromance edit their respective `.desktop` files either in `/usr/share/applications` or `~/.local/share/applications` directory so that ` --enable-features=UseOzonePlatform --ozone-platform=auto` are passed as parameters to the executable files.

 Here is an example for `VS Code` and `Lens`: